strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 ![](attachments/OpeningPowershell.png)

-`Set-MpPreference -DisableRealtimeMonitoring $true`
+<pre>Set-MpPreference -DisableRealtimeMonitoring $true</pre>

 ![](attachments/windowscli_disabledefender.png)

-Please note, if you get red errors that say ` A general error occurred that is not covered by a more specific error code.` that is OK!
+Please note, if you get red errors that say </pre> A general error occurred that is not covered by a more specific error code.</pre> that is OK!
 It means **Defender** was disabled.
 We run the above command to ensure that it is off for this lab.
 It has a sneaky way of turning back on again...

 Now that we disabled **Windows Defender**, we can head back to our **Kali** terminal.

 Within the terminal, please run the following command:

-`ifconfig`>
+<pre>ifconfig</pre>>

 ![](attachments/windowscli_ifconfig.png)